Enjoy the best quotes on Saw , Explore, save & share top quotes on Saw .

 “Heroic ambition seemed to have been the cause of much of the world's pain then - quite like it is now.
 No villain ever saw himself a villain: he only saw himself a hero”

 and this goes just as no hero ever saw himself a hero: he simply did what he had to do.
-No true hero initially sets out with intentions of being deemed a hero.“Where the world saw 'nothing'”
+No true hero initially sets out with intentions of being deemed a hero.“As I went through the city by dayI saw shadows in sunlight”

 But in the night I saw everywhereStars within the darkness.“Then I saw his kind eyes, a comfort I desired.
 Then I saw his height, a knight I needed by my side.
 Then I saw his body, a man I surrendered to.”